Sonaza/Experiencer/README.md

 By default the bar is colored the class color of the character you are playing but it can be changed in the options.

 Experiencer also adds a DataBroker module that displays current text if you wish to place it elsewhere.
 To freely place it anywhere check out my DataBroker display addon [Candy](http://www.curse.com/addons/wow/candy).
+In case Experiencer is split in to more than one section the left most bar will be used as the data source for DataBroker text.

 ### Usage and Shortcuts

 Experiencer options can be accessed by right clicking the bar or the DataBroker module.
 In order to make things smoother there are a few useful shortcuts.

 * Control left-click toggles bar visiblity.
 There will always be a slightly translucent black bar where the bar is anchored.
-* Middle click toggles text visibility if text is not set to be always hidden.
+* Middle-click toggles text visibility if text is not set to be always hidden.
 * Holding control while scrolling with mouse wheel lets you browse through available bars in following order: experience, reputation, artifact power and honor.
 * Shift left-click pastes current statistics to chat editbox.
 Shift control left-click for quick paste.

+* **Reputation** Holding shift while scrolling with mouse wheel over reputation bar will cycle through recent reputations.
+* **Artifact** Shift middle-click will open the artifact talent menu if an artifact is equipped.

 ## Dependencies
 Experiencer uses Ace3, LibSharedMedia and LibDataBroker which are included in the /libs directory.